 The points given below are substantial so far as the difference between phrase and cause is concerned:

 - A phrase is described as a group of two or more than two words related to one another, that constitute a single unit.
-On the other extreme, the clause is a part of a sentence, that comprises of a subject (noun phrase) that actively performs an action (finite verb form).
+On the other extreme, the clause is a part of a sentence, that contains a subject (noun phrase) that actively performs an action (finite verb form).

 - A phrase is a part of a clause or a sentence.
 As against, a clause is a sentence fragment.

-- A clause has a subject and predicate, whereas a phrase does not have it.
+- A clause has a subject and predicate, whereas a phrase doesn’t.

 - A phrase cannot stand-alone, as it does not convey meaning.
 In contrast, a clause is an independent clause it is a stand-alone statement, which conveys a thought or idea, but if it is a dependent clause, it is not a stand-alone statement, as it requires something else to complete it.

 - She lives near my friend’s home.

 - I was waiting, outside the hostel.

-- The is my last attempt for IAS examination.
+- This is my last attempt for IAS examination.